 While most couples are aware that Washington is a community property state, many do not fully understand what this means.
-The general assumption between couples of “what’s mine is yours and what’s yours is mine” may be sufficient when conceptualizing the notion, but falls short when it comes to planning your estate.
+For better understanding of property view online as the general assumption between couples of “what’s mine is yours and what’s yours is mine” may be sufficient when conceptualizing the notion, but falls short when it comes to estate planning.

 Community Property Defined